briansimiyuj/doctor-appointment-app/README.md

           d.
 Call `addPrescription` function with the new prescription object
           e.
 Show a success message to the user
           f.
 Call `closeModals` function to close the modal

+      ##### Prescription List Component

+      Prescription list component will be used to display the list of prescriptions for a given appointment

+        1. Retrieve `prescriptions` from `PatientDetails` context
+        2. Loop through the `prescriptions` array and create a PrescriptionItem component for each prescription
+        3. Mount the PrescriptionItem component on PrescriptionsList component and pass the prescription object as a prop.
+Wrap it with `Prescription Provider`
+          a.
+Display the prescription details (medicine name, dosage, frequency, duration, notes, doctor name, createdAt and updatedAt)
+          b.
+Display buttons to
+            a. view, edit, and delete the prescription if the  user is a doctor
+            b. view, notify and export the prescription if the user is a patient

 ### Settings Context